Both February and March represent an excellent time to take your loved ones to these places in Romania to visit. And we’ll tell you why.

 - Bear’s Cave.
 This cave is located in the Apuseni Mountains and was actually discovered by accident.
 It is one of the most popular caves in Romania and its name actually comes from the multitude of cave bear fossils found all over the galleries.
 The speleothems are extremely diverse and can be found in various shapes.
 Aside from this, you will also be able to see the intact skeleton of a cave bear, which is more than 15.000 years old.

 - Women’s Cave.
 This is the first electrified cave in Romania and it’s located in Gorj County.
 Its name comes from the fact during the war, it was used as a shelter by women and children.
-As research showed, the cave has also been used as a shelter thousands of years ago.
+As research showed, the cave has also been used as a shelter thousand of years ago.
 The stalactite and stalagmite formations, as well as its bat colonies, make Women’s Cave one of the most beautiful ones in Romania.